Millennium Leadership Initiative

 Cancellation Policy

-- Cancellation requests received on or after May 1, 2023 are NOT eligible for a refund.
+- Cancellation requests received on or after May 1 are NOT eligible for a refund

-- If you need to cancel after May 1, please email leadershipdevelopment@aascu.org to explore if you are eligible for a deferral to a different iteration of ELP or receive a credit toward a different program.
+- If you need to cancel after May 1, please email leadershipdevelopment@aascu.org to explore if you are eligible for a deferral to next year’s cohort

 MLI participants build transformative relationships with mentors who support and inspire their highest career aspirations.